prise-3d/rawls_api/README.md

     Returns :
     {string} -- ok if API is up
+    {string} -- yes if API is up with argument 'img' in URL

 @app.route("/home")
 @app.route("/")
     home page regroupe all functions in one interface
     ---
     get:
-        description: get a statistiques of the pixel of the rawls scene, display a png image, choose a scene to study.
+        description: get a json object withstatistiques of the pixel of the rawls scene, display a png image, choose a scene to study.
         parameters:
             - name: name_scene
                 in: arguments